Countdown (supermarket): Discount supermarket chain (1981–2008)

-National supermarket chain (2008–present)
+National supermarket chain (2008–2023)

 In September 2009, Progressive Enterprises announced it would re-brand all its Foodtown and Woolworths stores to Countdown as stores were refurbished.
 The final Foodtown and Woolworths locations to be re-branded were Browns Bay and Meadowlands respectively, both on 14 November 2011.
-A single Woolworths outlet continued to operate at Mount Maunganui's Bayfair Shopping Centre up until late 2018.
+A single Woolworths outlet continued to operate at Mount Maunganui's Bayfair Shopping Centre until late 2018.
 The store was not rebranded because a Countdown already existed at the centre.
-The store has now been closed due to the centre expanding.
-Johnsonville and Upper Hutt in the Wellington region both have two Countdown stores less than 150 m apart - the result of one pre-existing Countdown store and one larger rebranded Woolworths store.
-Both stores stock a similar range of products.
-A similar situation occurs in Highland Park, Auckland where a former Foodtown was rebranded to a Countdown alongside a newer Countdown in the same shopping centre and in Napier, where two Countdown stores are located directly across the road from each other.
+The store has now closed due to the centre expanding.
+Johnsonville and Upper Hutt in the Wellington region both have two Countdown stores less than 150 m apart – the result of one pre-existing Countdown store and one larger rebranded Woolworths store.
+A similar situation occurred in Highland Park, Auckland, where a former Foodtown was rebranded to a Countdown alongside a newer Countdown in the same shopping centre.
+Similar happened in Glenfield, Auckland, with two stores at either end of the same level, and in Napier, where two Countdown stores are directly across the road from each other.
+Also in Auckland, There are two Countdowns just across the street in Westgate.

-In terms of branding, the Countdown stores existing before the initial rebranding generally retain the old style logo (although some have been updated) but the rebranded Woolworth/Foodtown stores have been updated to display the new style logo.
+Countdown stores existing before the initial rebranding generally retain the old style logo (although some have been updated) but the rebranded Woolworth/Foodtown stores have been updated to display the new style logo.

 In February 2012, Countdown had 84 stores.

 On 10 December 2012, Countdown launched its first Countdown branded in-store pharmacy.
 On 3 November 2014, Countdown began selling low-cost travel and life insurance through a deal with insurance giant Cigna.

-On 1 August 2016, Countdown began its partnership with BP and Caltex through the AA Smartfuel program to offer fuel discounts, replacing its partnership with Z. The partnership with Gull continued until October 2016.
+On 1 August 2016, Countdown began its partnership with BP and Caltex through the AA Smartfuel programme to offer fuel discounts, replacing its partnership with Z. The partnership with Gull continued until October 2016.

 In 2019, a quiet-hour was introduced to the supermarkets for customers who had ear or eye sensitivities.

 During the national lockdowns in response to COVID-19 pandemic in New Zealand, Countdown limited the number of customers allowed inside stores at any one time.

 On 10 May 2021, a stabbing attack occurred at the Countdown supermarket in central Dunedin, leaving four injured.
 On 3 September 2021, another stabbing attack occurred at the LynnMall Countdown in New Lynn, injuring at least six.
 The attacker was shot and killed by police.

+In June 2023 the High Court ruled that five Countdown pharmacies were running unlawfully.
+Countdown was previously granted permission by the Ministry of Health to operate these pharmacies, but the court decided that these were invalid.
+A requirement is that 51% of a pharmacy must be owned by a pharmacist, which was not the case with these supermarkets.